The Big Ride will take place on Sunday 22nd September 2019.

 Depending on your average speed, a 100 mile ride should take approximately

 6 – 8 hours.

 Both routes consist of undulating roads, some challenging hill sections but also breath-taking views over the Salisbury plain and Cranborne Chase.
 You will meander through some charming Dorset and Wiltshire villages.
-There are, as you would expect, some steeper and more challenging hill sections on the 100 mile route, but you’ll still cycle through stunning almost traffic free villages.
+There are, as you would expect, some steeper and more challenging hill sections on the 100 mile route.

 The minimum age to participate is 16 years old but anyone under the age of 18 must have a waiver signed by a parent or guardian.
 Please email email@example.com if you require a waiver.

-Refund Policy: As outlined in the terms and conditions displayed on our website and signed when entering the ride, entry fees cannot be refunded.
-This is a contribution towards the administration costs of putting on The Big Ride.
-Please email email@example.com if you wish to withdraw from the ride.
+Refund Policy: Unfortunately entry fees cannot be refunded.
+Our refund policy is outlined in the terms and conditions on our website and on the entry form you will have signed when entering the ride.
+Your entry fee is a contribution towards the administration costs of putting on The Big Ride.
+Please email firstname.lastname@example.org if you wish to withdraw from the ride.

 Transfer Policy: Participants will be able to transfer their entry to another participant up until Friday 22nd June 2018.
 Please email email@example.com if you wish to transfer your entry to someone else.